-On September 8, the world observed International Literacy Day, a day first designated by the United Nations Educational, Scientific, and Cultural Organization (UNESCO).
+Every year on September 8, the world observes International Literacy Day, a day first designated by the United Nations Educational, Scientific, and Cultural Organization (UNESCO).
 Illiteracy is a worldwide challenge — the cost of illiteracy to the global economy has been estimated at more than a trillion dollars.

 In the United States, literacy rates among adults have proven stubbornly consistent.
-According to the U.S. Department of Education’s National Institute of Literacy, 14 percent of adults — 32 million people in all — have “below basic” reading skills.
-Another 29% score only “basic.”
-And those figures haven’t changed significantly since at least 1992.
+According to the U.S. Department of Education’s National Institute of Literacy:

 The great challenge to solving adult literacy is that illiteracy often hides in plain sight.
 As researcher Phillip Schlechty notes, “99% of adults can read in the sense that they can decode words.
 The illiteracy rate that concerns us today is the functional illiteracy rate — the huge number of adult Americans that cannot read well enough to manage daily living and employment tasks that require reading skills beyond a basic level.”